hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 ### 1.5.
 Overview

-We just finished to create the base of the infrastructure, you may have an overview using the `hcloud` CLI:
+We just finished creating the base infrastructure.
+You can get an overview of all resources using the `hcloud` CLI:

 ```sh
 hcloud all list